The Accountancy Licensing Library

 Firm Registration

 Accounting Firm License.
-A firm must hold a permit issued by the Maine Board if it has an office in Maine performing a defined service, has an office in Maine that uses the title CPA or CPA firm, or does not have an office in Maine but performs defined services in accordance with SAS, SSAE or PCAOB for a client having its home office in Maine.
+A firm must hold a permit issued by the Maine Board of Accountancy if it has an office in Maine performing a defined service, has an office in Maine that uses the title CPA or CPA firm, or does not have an office in Maine but performs defined services in accordance with SAS, SSAE or PCAOB for a client having its home office in Maine.

 Click Firm Registration in the menu bar at the top of this page for additional information.